7 Project management conflicts & ways to solve them

 This whole article serves the purpose of making project managers familiar with the conflicts they may face in the future and how exactly they can avoid and deal with them if they were to happen.

-What are the different types of conflict in project management?
+what are the different types of conflict in project management?

 Conflict management is one golden skill to possess.
 It not only keeps the team productive but also saves on resources.